Yemelyan Pugachev: Insurrection 1773–1774

 The idea of impersonating the late Emperor Peter III occurred to Pugachev early on, even before he reached the Yaik Cossacks.
 It is of no surprise, given another recent peasant impersonator, Fedot Bogmolov, and Russia's history of impersonators.

 Pugachev, posing as a wealthy merchant, reportedly tested the feelings of the Cossacks at the Yaitsk by suggesting that he led a mass exodus into Turkey.
 When the majority seemed to agree with his plan, he deemed it the right time to begin his rebellion.

 Though he was arrested shortly after once again, and this time held for five months at Kazan, he escaped once more and returned to the Yaitsk to start his revolt.

 By promising to return several privileges to the Cossacks and to restore the Old Belief, he was able to gain the support he needed to promote his identity as Peter III.

 The story of Pugachev's strong resemblance to the Tsar Peter III, who in 1762 was overthrown and murdered by his wife's supporters, the future empress Catherine II, comes from a later legend.
 Pugachev told the story that he and his principal adherents had escaped from the clutches of Catherine.

 Having amassed an army through propaganda, recruitment and promise of reform, Pugachev and his generals were able to overrun much of the region stretching between the Volga River and the Urals.
 Pugachev's greatest victory of the insurgency was the taking of Kazan.
 As well as amassing large numbers of Cossacks and peasants, Pugachev also acquired artillery and arms and was able to supply his force better than the Russian army would have predicted.
+Pugachev established a "College of War" consisting of four "judges" to handle the organization of the rebel army.
+The College of War had its own treasury to pay wages to the Cossacks and issue special bounties.
+Having won over many industrial peasants in the Urals, the College gave them funds to acquire raw materials and repair broken machines.
+Although the rebels managed to have some cannons and ammunition manufactured this way, economic activity in the rebel areas could not be sustained because of the lack of money.

 Pugachev Administering Justice to the Population.
 Painting by Vasily Perov.